Eduard Bomhoff: Resignation

 During his time in the cabinet, Bomhoff came under attack from the Minister of Economic Affairs, Herman Heinsbroek, a fellow member of the LPF.
 Heinsbroek stated publicly that Bomhoff was a failure as Deputy Prime Minister and started testing the waters for a new political party.
-A coalition partner, the VVD party, convinced the other LPF ministers that they could replace both Bomhoff and Heinsbroek.
-Bomhoff told his colleagues that this would not work, but they forced him and Heinsbroek to resign.
+On the suggestion by then VVD leader Gerrit Zalm, LPF minister Roelf de Boer and his supporters pressed for the resignation of Heinsbroek and Bomhoff.
+The VVD also convinced the other LPF ministers that they could replace both Bomhoff and Heinsbroek.
+Bomhoff told his colleagues that this would not work and predicted the other parties in the cabinet would not allow the LPF to replace them, but they forced him and Heinsbroek to resign anyway.
 As predicted by Bomhoff and several major newspapers, the coalition partners then did not allow the LPF to put forward two new ministers, but decided to immediately dissolve parliament and call for new elections.
 LPF never returned to the Dutch cabinet.

 After politics

-Bomhoff returned to academia after leaving the government, accepting positions as professor first at the University of Bahrain and later at the University of Nottingham.
-He is currently serving as a professor of Economics in Monash University's Sunway Campus in Malaysia, in the School of Business.
-Bomhoff has written a book about his time in government, titled Blinde Ambitie (Blind Ambition).
-He has been the Malaysian principal researcher for the World Values Survey and has published his recent research in the Journal of Cross-Cultural Psychology and in Public Choice.
+Bomhoff returned to academia after leaving the government, accepting positions as a professor first at the University of Bahrain and later at the University of Nottingham.
+He was also the dean of the social sciences faculty at the University of Nottingham Malaysia.
+He then served as a professor of Economics in Monash University's Sunway Campus in Malaysia, in the School of Business before retiring from academic work in 2023.
+Bomhoff has written a book about his time in government, titled Blinde Ambitie (Blind Ambition) which remains the only detailed book on the Balkenende I cabinet.
+He has been the Malaysian principal researcher for the World Values Survey and has published his recent research in the Journal of Cross-Cultural Psychology and in Public Choice and worked as an advisor to the Bank of Japan.
+Since 2020, he has worked as a columnist for the website and podcast Wynia's Week founded by Dutch journalist Syp Wynia.